dkbruce/sudoku/README.md

 # Sudoku

 Implementation of a traditional game of sudoku.
+This implementation also allows for rectangular boxes, and sizes other than the traditional 3x3 format.

 ## Running